gitpod-io/retired-gatsby-website/src/blog/gitlab-support.md

 ## We Need Your Feedback

 All important features in Gitpod go through a beta phase, so you get the chance to try it early and participate in further development of the feature.
-So, please [reach out](https://github.com/gitpod-io/gitpod/issues) with anything that bugs you or any ideas you have that could make your daily life with GitLab and Gitpod more seamless. ❤️
+So, please [reach out](https://github.com/gitpod-io/gitpod/issues) with anything that bugs you or any ideas you have that could make your daily life with GitLab and Gitpod more seamless. <span aria-hidden="true">❤️</span>

 ## I run GitLab Self-Managed!